antonpf/cinito-vision/README.md

-# cinito-vision

-## Pygame camera examples with Coral
+# GStreamer object detection with Coral

-This folder contains example code using [pygame](https://github.com/pygame/pygame) to obtain camera images and then perform image classification or object detection on the Edge TPU.
+This folder contains code using [GStreamer](https://github.com/GStreamer/gstreamer) to obtain camera images and perform object detection on the Edge TPU.

-This code works on Linux using a webcam, Raspberry Pi with the Pi Camera, and on the Coral Dev Board using a webcam.
-For the first two, you also need a Coral USB/PCIe/M.2 Accelerator.
+This code works on the Coral Dev Board mini using the Coral Camera.

 ## Set up your device